vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-space-syntax.md

 * _partition_num_

     _partition_num_ specifies the number of partitions in one replica.
 The default value is 100.
-It is usually 5 times the number of the cluster hard disk.
+It is usually 5 times the number of hard disks in the cluster.

 * _replica_factor_